Expressways of Shanghai: 1. Municipal freeways, from 7:00 to 20:00 daily

+2. Inner Ring, 7:00 to 9:00 and 17:00 to 19:00

+Furthermore, there is a prohibition affecting the same categories, within any point inside the Inner Ring Elevated Road and the roads it is with.

 Provincial expressways

 Designations for provincial-level and federal-level expressways in Shanghai had the letter prefix A before the number of the expressway.
 Starting at the Yingbin Expressway, which was designated the number 1, the numbers increased clockwise around the city.
 For ring expressways, the designations A20, A30, A40, etc., were used.
 For expressways connecting to other provinces which already had national designations (beginning with the letter G), designations with the letter A were attached.

 In August 2009, Shanghai replaced its system of naming expressways with the prefix A with the letter prefix S, in order to conform to the standard designations for provincial-level highways within China.
 The S means Shengdao, or provincial-level roads.
 The letter prefix A was abolished.